socrateasehq/coding-problems-template/difficulty_1/3_detect_loop_in_linkedlist/problem.md

 ## Problem Statement

-Given a linked list of `N` nodes.
+You are given a linked list of `N` nodes.
 The task is to check if the linked list has a loop.
-Linked list can contain self loop.

 ### Input

-The first line of each test case contains number of elements in a linked list.
-Then in second line it shows space separated nodes of linked list and third line shows the index in the linked list to which last node is connected.
+The first line of each test case contains the number of elements in a linked list.
+The second line shows space-separated nodes of the linked list.
+The third line shows the index in the linked list to which the last node is connected.

 **Note**: Third line will be used only for test cases.
-It should be passed as an argument in the function.
+It should not be passed as an argument in the function.

 ### Output

-The output for each test case will be Boolean value [1 or 0].
+The output for each test case should be a Boolean value [1 or 0].

 ### Example 1